Pyry, Warsaw: Characteristics

-The military complex of the Air Operations Centre – Air Component Command of the Polish Air Force in Pyry, in 2018.
+The Rodan Systems Building, regarded as a prime example of the 1990s and post-communist architecture in Poland.

-Pyry is a municipal neighbourhood, and an area of the City Information System, located in the south-central portion of the district of Ursynów.
-It has total area of 1.98 km² (0.76 sq mi), and is governed by a neighbourhood council, consisting of 15 elected officials.
-It is a residential area consisting of single-family housing.

-At 434 Puławska Street is located the Catholic Church of Saint Apostles Peter and Paul.

-At 465 Puławska Street is placed the Rodan Systems Building, an office building constructed in 1998, which is regarded as a prime example of 1990s and post-communist architecture in Poland.

-Additionally, at 8 Kajakowa Street, and in the nearby Kabaty Woods is located the military complex of the Air Operations Centre – Air Component Command of the Polish Air Force.

-Near Farbiarska Street and Głusza Street is located the Wingert Lake with an area of 0.3486 ha.
+Pyry is a neighbourhood, and an area of the City Information System, located in the south-central portion of the Ursynów district.
+It has a total area of 1.98 km^{2} (0.76 sq mi), and is governed by a neighbourhood council, consisting of 15 elected officials.
+Pyry is a residential area with of single-family housing.
+It features the Sts.
+Apostles Peter and Paul Church at 434 Puławska Street, which belongs to the Catholic denomination, and Rodan Systems Building, an office building at 465 Puławska Street, which is regarded as a prime example of 1990s and post-communist architecture in Poland.
+Additionally, the neighbourhood also includes the military complex of the Air Operations Centre – Air Component Command of the Polish Air Force, located at 8 Kajakowa Street, and in the nearby Kabaty Woods.
+Pyry also feature the Wingert Lake with an area of 0.3486 ha, located near Farbiarska and Głusza Streets.

-Location and administrative boundaries
+Location and boundaries

-Pyry is a municipal neighbourhood, and a City Information System area in Warsaw, located within the south-central portion of the district of Ursynów.
-To the north, its boundary is determined by the Warsaw Metro branch line; to the east, by the Kabaty Woods Nature Reserve; to the south, by Baletowa Street, Puławska Street, Puławskska Street, and the parcels adjusted to the southern part of Tukana Street; and to the west, by Farbiarska Street.
+Pyry is a neighbourhood, and a City Information System area in Warsaw, located within the south-central portion of the Ursynów district.
+To the north, its boundary is determined by the Warsaw Metro branch line; to the east, by the Kabaty Woods Nature Reserve; to the south, by Baletowa Street, Puławskska Street, and the parcels adjusted to the southern part of Tukana Street; and to the west, by Farbiarska Street.

-The City Information System area borders Grabów, and Old Imielin to the north, Kabaty Woods Nature Reserve to the east; Dąbrówka to the south, Jeziorki Południowe to the southwest, and Jeziorki Północne to the west.
-The municipal neighbourhood of Pyry borders Dąbrówka, and Jeziorki.
+The City Information System area borders Grabów, and Old Imielin to the north, Kabaty Woods Nature Reserve to the east, Dąbrówka to the south, Jeziorki Południowe to the southwest, and Jeziorki Północne to the west.
+The administrative neighbourhood of Pyry borders Dąbrówka to the north, and Jeziorki to the west.